+5-year difference inflation rate

-country and year fixed effects, respectively.
-We include data on 78 countries from 1974-2022.
-We are interested in $\beta$ , which captures the relationship between the 5-year growth rate of the number of workers on strike in a given country and the change in inflation in that country over the corresponding 5-year period.
-Figure 5 shows the binned scatterplot underlying the estimate of $\beta$ in Equation (1), after controlling for fixed effects.
-There is a clear positive relationship - when inflation in a country rises by 10 percentage points over a 5-year period, the number of workers on strike increases by 29 percent.
-Appendix Table B.2 shows that this cross-sectional correlation is robust to various choices such as the time difference, measure of inflation or sample period.
+10 percentage points over a 5-year period, the number of workers on strike increases by 23 percent.
+Appendix Table B.2 shows that this cross-sectional correlation is robust to various choices such as the time difference, measure of inflation, and sample period.
 While this relationship does not identify the causal effect of inflation on conflict, it is consistent with the premise that higher inflation leads to more conflict between workers and firms.